The Miraculous Fulfillment of Jeremiah 33:20-21explains why Christ Rules from a Heavenly, Not Earthly, Throne

-Sadly many Christians today expect Jesus to return in the future and reign physically as king in Israel.
-If this was ever God’s intention then why did the Israelites sin when they asked for an earthly king?
+Sadly many Christians today expect Jesus to return in the future and reign physically on earth as king in Israel.
+Many of these Christians also believe that Satan is the ruler of the earth and “god of this world” and yet “there is no material demonstration of his supposed earthly kingdom.”6 If it was ever God’s intention that Christ reign as king on an earthly throne, then why did the Israelites sin when they asked for an earthly king?

 But the thing displeased Samuel when they said, “Give us a king to judge us.”
 So Samuel prayed to the LORD.
 And the LORD said to Samuel, “Heed the voice of the people in all that they say to you; for they have not rejected you, but they have rejected Me, that I should not reign over them.”
 (1 Sam 8:6-7)